 Salesforce has begun to exercise the inspection rights inside the Master Subscription Agreement.
 The customer who treats the compliance review as a relationship conversation accepts the edition reclassification that the customer who treats it as a contract action defeats.

 For most enterprises the Salesforce relationship has historically not involved a formal license audit.
 The Master Subscription Agreement includes an inspection rights clause that Salesforce rarely invoked, and the practical compliance posture between Salesforce and the customer base operated through the renewal cycle rather than through a discrete audit engagement.
 Over the last eighteen months Salesforce has begun to exercise the inspection rights more actively, particularly around the custom object licensing definition, the edition assignment across the Sales Cloud, Service Cloud, Platform Starter, and Platform Plus seat population, and the assignment of users to the unrestricted user definition that the customer rarely tracks correctly.
 By the time the customer receives a Salesforce compliance review request, the customer is sitting on a deployment that has evolved over multiple years of platform use, and the data that Salesforce will request frequently surfaces edition reclassification scenarios that the customer rarely surfaces inside the operational cycle.
-This guide is written for the procurement, legal, and licensing functions that have to convert that compliance review into a defensible outcome, and it pairs with the source Salesforce License Compliance and Audit article, the Salesforce Contract Playbook for CIOs, and the wider Salesforce Knowledge Hub.
+This guide is written for the procurement, legal, and licensing functions that have to convert that compliance review into a defensible outcome, and it pairs with the source Salesforce License Compliance and Audit article, the Control Salesforce Spend: The CIO Contract Playbook, and the wider Salesforce Knowledge Hub.

 Salesforce audit defense is genuinely different from the audit defense topics documented in our other vendor playbooks.
 The inspection rights inside the Master Subscription Agreement are limited compared to the formal audit clauses inside Oracle, Microsoft, or IBM contracts, but the practical outcome is identical when the deployment data produces an edition reclassification or a custom object licensing exposure.
 The custom object licensing definition is the part of the Salesforce platform licensing framework most exposed to compliance review findings, and the customer who has built custom applications on the Salesforce Platform Starter or Platform Plus seats routinely produces an exposure that Salesforce can convert into a Sales Cloud or Service Cloud reclassification.
 The unrestricted user definition that Salesforce introduced into the Platform editions affects the population of users that the customer can assign to the platform seats without triggering an edition reclassification, and the customer who does not track the unrestricted user count carries an avoidable exposure.
 The Agentforce conversation pricing and the Data Cloud consumption layer introduce additional dimensions that the Salesforce compliance review can surface against the contracted commitment.
 The buyer side response has to address every one of those mechanics while still preserving the operational Salesforce relationship that the customer depends on.
 The framework pairs with our wider Salesforce advisory practice, the Salesforce Platform CIO Playbook, the Salesforce Renewal Negotiation Playbook, and the audit defense kits.

 Used in sequence, the techniques in this guide routinely deliver Salesforce compliance review outcomes that fall between fifty and seventy percent below the opening Salesforce finding, plus structural protection against the next compliance cycle, plus a deployment baseline that the customer can carry into the next renewal as a contractual reference.
 The guide is updated quarterly to track the Salesforce inspection rights practice, the custom object licensing posture, the edition reclassification scenarios, and the negotiated outcome we observe in live compliance engagements.
-Read it next to our Salesforce Contract Playbook for CIOs for the contract framework, the Salesforce Platform CIO Playbook for the Platform decision, and the Salesforce advisory practice page for how Redress Compliance applies these techniques inside live engagements.
+Read it next to our Control Salesforce Spend: The CIO Contract Playbook for the contract framework, the Salesforce Platform CIO Playbook for the Platform decision, and the Salesforce advisory practice page for how Redress Compliance applies these techniques inside live engagements.

 The opening section deconstructs the Salesforce inspection rights framework.
 We document the Master Subscription Agreement inspection clause, the typical Salesforce compliance review trigger, the data request standard, the deployment scope question, and the settlement procedure.
 The section closes with a compliance review preparation checklist.